stuffmc/BlingBling/README.txt

 ======

 Step 4: Add an accessory button on the right of the Picker to open the first URL associated with a contact.

+Step 5: When adding a record (a bling), save a message (Bling on "date") in the Notes field.

+Step 6: Also add a URL (http://paypal.com) to the list of URLs for this person.